jadesjardins/prepost-octave/_episodes/07-Octave_remote_ide_vis.md

 - "VNC connections to the gra-vdi node are great for interactive development and visualization"
 ---

-At this point we have optimised our code to the poin that we sould start testing at larger scales.
+At this point we have optimised our code to the point that we could start testing at larger scales.
 In order to do this we need to find out if the code that we developed on our local machine will run properly on the remote cluster.
 A convenient way of doing this is by running the Octave IDE on the cluster via the gra-vdi node using a VNC client.

 ![Resources and tools]({{ page.root }}/fig/resource_tools.png)

-Prepare the directory to send to the remote file system via the gra-dtn1 node
+Before we get started with accessing the remote system for interactive usage let's send our demo folder over to the Graham /home file system.
+We should start by Preparing the directory to send to the remote file system via the gra-dtn1 node
 ~~~
 cd ~/Desktop/snss_2019
 ls -l